How to Start an LLC in Nevada (Full 2021 Guide, 8 Steps)

 Most people are able to be a registered agent, the only restrictions are they need to be either a corporation, like a company that you will pay to be your registered agent, or it can be an individual, just as long as they are a resident of the state.
 It is even possible for you to be your own registered agent, but it can be a lot of work.

-Step 5: Filing the Articles of Organization for Nevada
+Step 5: Filing the Nevada LLC Articles of Organization

 This, for many, is one of the most complicated parts of forming an LLC.
 There is a lot to think about here, and each will be completely different depending on the LLC you are forming.
 You need to think long and hard about each part of the form, as all the information that you provide will be part of the permanent public records.